-A major scheme to improve a section of Cardiff Road, nearest the Industrial Estate, was completed during October 2017.
+A works scheme at a section of Cardiff Road, nearest the Industrial Estate, was completed during October 2017.
 The works delivered a new carriageway layout as well as road re-surfacing and new street lighting.

 This image was taken in May 2017, just before works were about to begin.
 It shows the majority of the work site including the A4059 junction, Cardiff Road and the Cwm Cynon Industrial Estate.